I am an "Investigador Auxiliar" (Assistant

-REQUIMTE, working in the Chemistry Department of the University of
+Researcher) at the REQUIMTE, working in the Chemistry Department of the

 The NanoBio group does not have a webpage yet, but is headed by Eulália Pereira.
 The interests of the group include the preparation, characterisation, and application of new nanoparticles, as well as the study of their interactions with biological targets.
 My research focuses on the use of Atomic Force Microscopy (AFM) to study a variety of biological and chemical systems.
 These include nanoparticle-DNA interactions, organometallic vesicle structure, bacterial morphology and nanomechanics, superparamagnetic nanoparticles, malarial hepatocytes, Langmuir-Blodgett films and proteoliposome structure.
-I am also PI in a project to develop new fluorescent gene sonsors.
+I am also PI in a project to develop new fluorescent nanoparticles for use as gene sensors.

 The AFM Workshop here in Porto took place last week.
 The course was a great success and we had lots of positive feedback.
 There's a blog post reviewing the course here: